Welcome to Node.js + Outreachy

 - The Node.js project on GitHub

-- Good first contributions in the Node.js issue tracker
+- Good first issues in the Node.js issue tracker

 - Getting started for applicants